gaetgu/egret/README.md

 # egret

-An open-source jupyter alternative for Java
+An open-source jupyter alternative for Java, currently under development.